devaaravmishra/git-commands/README.md

 **Why Here?**

 Need to learn some basic GIT commands?
 You’ve come to the right place.
-Read on to discover our handy cheat sheet that you can use for daily reference.
+Read on to discover my handy cheat sheet that you can use for daily reference.

 **Why Git?**